People Providing Care for the People

 “But God has put the body together…so that there should be no division in the body, but that its parts should have equal concern for each other.” ~1 Corinthians 12:25-26

 To submit your prayer request, fill in the form below.
 Please be certain to indicate whether you would like your name printed in the bulletin, so that other members of the church can pray for you.
-If you elect not to have your name printed in the bulletin, your prayer request will be shared with Pastor Melody, the Director of Congregational Care, and the Congregational Care Team only.
+If you elect not to have your name printed in the bulletin, your prayer request will be shared with the Pastor and the Congregational Care Team only.